Sigismund III Vasa: Personal life

 Scholars frequently noted Sigismund's extreme piety, with some calling him a fanatic even during his lifetime.
-Adherents, however, subtly described it as absolute devotion to religion and Roman Catholic observance, which especially drew praise from papal legates and foreign clerics who visited the court.
+Adherents, however, subtly described it as absolute devotion to religion and Catholic observance, which especially drew praise from papal legates and foreign clerics who visited the court.
 According to Giovanni Paolo Mucante and cardinal Enrico Caetani who were sent by Pope Clement VIII, "Sigismund's behaviour was comparable to that of a priest.
 He fervently attends mass daily, then hears choral music, sermons and orations.
 He fasts, and practices sexual abstinence on Wednesdays and Fridays, two days before and after confession.
 This large kingdom would have no schismatics, Calvinists or Lutherans if it depended on him".
 Historian Paweł Fabisz writes that when James of England and Scotland sent a book with anti-papal connotations, Sigismund deemed the gift "vile" and threw it into the fireplace.

 Throughout the entire reign Sigismund maintained high etiquette and courtliness.
 Mucante emphasized his frugality and calm nature.
 Nevertheless, he hosted balls and held masquerades during which he would entertain guests and play the harpsichord.
 The king was a skilled dancer and performed Polish folk dances as well as Italian dances like the saltarello and passamezzo.
 Upon the marriage to his first wife, Anne of Austria, on 25 November 1592 he ordered a themed masquerade on Kraków's Main Market Square and, to the disbelief of his subjects, danced for the public.
 Sigismund was also known to be physically active in his youth and enjoyed occasional hunting, ice skating and frequently played football; he is widely credited for introducing and popularising the sport in Poland.
 Members of the royal court disapproved of such activities which were perceived as improper and not worthy of a monarch, particularly the sports.